-government acted quickly to eradicate a population on Goodwood Island near Yamba.
-In the Northern Territory, yellow crazy ants have been eradicated from at least 20 locations over 100 hectares, showing there is high eradication potential of small populations.44 Much is being learned about control of YCA due to control efforts on Christmas Island and in the Northern Territory.
+Small animals like this gecko face a cruel death in areas invaded by yellow crazy ants.
+25% of >6700 recorded ant interceptions recorded to species level.19 There is also no national body charged with responsibility for collecting and analysing surveillance data on tramp ants.
+The role of the national Tramp Ant Consultative Committee has been downgraded to providing advice on the two national eradication programs.
+There is no focus on preventing further incursions and 'There is no longer routine reporting of surveillance data'.20 Responses to incursions Since the first detection of YCA in Queensland in 2001, the species has been found in over 30 sites including at Cairns, Townsville, Hervey Bay, Maryborough, Caboolture and Brisbane.21 In 2004 it was also detected for the first time in NSW.
+This is the only incursion known in NSW even though 40% of interceptions were occurring in NSW ports.22 In some respects, yellow crazy ants are ideal candidates for eradication because they do not spread as easily as other ants, since the queens mostly cannot fly (the colonies bud to become supercolonies).
+In 2004, the NSW government acted quickly to eradicate a population on Goodwood Island near Yamba.
+In the Northern Territory, yellow crazy ants have been eradicated from at least 20 locations over 100 hectares, showing there is high eradication potential of small populations.23 Much is being learned about control of YCA due to control efforts on Christmas Island and in the Northern Territory.
 Because yellow crazy ants were already established in the Northern Territory and on Christmas Island, eradication in Queensland was not eligible for national funding under cost-sharing arrangements with other governments.
-This meant that it had to be funded by the state government.
+This meant eradication had to be funded by the state government.
 Because of this, the Queensland government was very slow to act, and the eradication program when it was implemented, was starved of funding.
 The government ended it in late 2012, saying that it was 'no longer feasible'.
-The Queensland government website on yellow crazy ants reports that 'known infested areas have increased since 2007' and that several had been discovered in the previous year (2012-2013), 'significantly increasing the total area of infestation'.45 This is indicative either of continued breaches of biosecurity or a lack of effective surveillance (or both).
-As a result of the Queensland government abandoning eradication, the federal government has provided \$2 million to the Wet Tropics Management Authority to eradicate an outbreak near Cairns.
+The Queensland government website on yellow crazy ants reports that 'known infested areas have increased since 2007' and that several had been discovered in the previous year (2012-2013), 'significantly increasing the total area of infestation'.24 This is indicative either of continued breaches of biosecurity or a lack of effective surveillance (or both).
+Since the Queensland government abandoned eradication, the federal government provided \$2 million to the Wet Tropics Management Authority to eradicate an outbreak near Cairns.